paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

     What is happening is that the second time `PyTuple_SetItem()`_ is called it decrements the reference count of the existing member that happens to be ``value``.
-    In this case thsi brings ``value``'s reference count from one down to zero At that point ``value`` is free'd.
+    In this case this brings ``value``'s reference count from one down to zero At that point ``value`` is free'd.
     Then `PyTuple_SetItem()`_ blithely sets ``value`` which is now, likely, garbage.

+    This is not described in the Python documentation.

     A simple change to `PyTuple_SetItem()`_ would prevent this from producing undefined behaviour by checking if the replacement is the same as the existing value.